AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-import-export.md

 1. Open the inbox notification for the export job.
 Select the job and click **[!UICONTROL Open]** from the toolbar.
 To download the CSV file with the metadata, tap/click **[!UICONTROL CSV Download]** from the toolbar.
 Click **[!UICONTROL Close]**.

-   ![Dialog  to download the CSV file containing metadata exported in bulk](assets/csv_download.png)

-   Dialog  to download the CSV file containing metadata exported in bulk
+   ![Dialog  to download the CSV file containing metadata exported in bulk](assets/csv_download.png) *Figure: Dialog  to download the CSV file containing metadata exported in bulk*